• Skip to primary navigation

 Spinach and basil leaves, half a brown onion, a few garlic cloves and two terra cotta bowls, one with white beans and the other with shaved parmesan.

-• white beans - There are a few types of white beans: Navy beans, Cannellini beans, Great Northern beans and White Lima beans (also called Butter beans).
+• white beans - White beans are a plant-based protein that make this recipe super hearty.
+There are a few types: Navy beans, Cannellini beans, Great Northern beans and White Lima beans (also called Butter beans).
 I usually use Cannellini or Great Northern beans -- feel free to use the white bean of your choice.
 (The flavor differences are subtle.)
 If you're up to it you can cook dried beans from scratch, otherwise canned and drained are great.

 • vegetable stock - Always try to use a low-sodium or sodium free stock.
-It's always better if you have total control of your seasonings.
+It's always better if you have control of the salt content in a recipe.
+(Do not use vegetable broth, since it's pre-seasoned.)
 If keeping it vegetarian isn't important for you, chicken stock is also excellent with this.

 • fresh basil - A generous amount of fresh basil leaves are in this recipe.
 Although its peak season is summer, you can find basil year-round.
 Look for perky dark green bunches without bruising or yellow leaves.
-While the idea here is that your eating whole basil leaves along with the spinach leaves (delicious!), you can use dried basil if you need to.
+Substitutions: While the idea here is that your eating whole basil leaves along with the spinach leaves (delicious!), you can use dried basil if you need to.
 Use 1 generous tablespoon, and add it with the onions.
+You can also use other dried herbs, like oregano or Italian seasoning.
+Again, use 1 tablespoon, and add it with the onions.)

 • Parmesan - This recipe calls for shaved Parmesan cheese, which adds a wonderful nutty flavor.
 I love the way it melts into the broth, while somewhat keeping its shape.
-Asiago and Pecorino Romano are both good substitutes.
+Sunstitutions: Asiago and Pecorino Romano.

 • white wine - Use a dry white wine so it's not too sweet (i.e., Sauvignon Blanc, Chardonnay or Pinot Grigio).
 The wine adds a delicious depth to the flavor to the recipe.
 You can substitute it with equal parts white wine vinegar and water, or omit it and make up the difference with more of the stock.